krim404/DellXPS15-9550-OSX/Tutorial_12.0.md

 sudo cp -r ./12.0/Post-Install/LE-Kexts/* /Library/Extensions/
 ```

-I suggest moving some of the kext from EFI/OC/kexts to /Library/Extensions and removing them from the config.plist, but this is optional.

 Run 12.0/Post-Install/Additional Steps/Audio/install.sh to install ComboJack

 Finalize the kext-copy by recreating the kernel cache: